xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 Use this method to load a texture.
 This method allows you to specify color mode, and a wrap mode (of which both arguments are optional).
 The file formats supported by this method are the same that are supported by the stb_image library (JPG, PNG, TGA, BMP, GIF, HDR).
-The result of this method is an integer indicating the texture_id that should be stored somewhere so that you can use it elsewhere.
+The return type of this method is an :ref:`Asset Object Type` that should be stored somewhere so that you can use it.
 Here is an example of how to use the method:

 .. code-block:: lua